OUR TEAM

 Internship Description

-The Marketing & Communications Media Partners Intern will contribute to the communication and marketing plans of a variety of National Cherry Blossom Festival programs and events for the 2025 Festival.
-Duties may include:
+The Marketing & Communications Graphic Design Intern will contribute to the communication and marketing plans of a variety of National Cherry Blossom Festival programs and events for the 2024 Festival.
+Duties may include, but is not limited to the following:

-Time Requirements: The Festival is seeking a MarComm intern who is available for both Fall AND Spring semester to get the most value and experience during this internship.
-An intern who wishes to work just one semester, either Fall or Spring, are also welcome to apply.
+Time Requirements: The Festival is seeking fall interns who may wish to extend their internship experience through the spring, as well as interns who wish to work just one semester, either fall or spring.
 Event execution support is subject to the intern’s availability and discretion.
 Interns are asked to commit to at least one full semester supporting the Festival.

 Qualifications

-- Able to work independently and complete projects in a timely manner
+• Able to work independently and complete multiple projects in a timely manner

 Compensation